johnalison/WorkingPhilosophy/Lists.md

   > conception through sex disappearing
 - We are living through a revolution: Information revolution.
 We have internalize it so dont think about it so much.
 With our current political situation: Could we be "paying the tab" for all the great 21st century tech?
 This information age revolution is different because a core principle is the perpetually accelerating innovation.
 Society does not have time to "catch up" with the new world order and adapt.
 - The man of knowledge in our time has a burden he never imaged, the overproduction of truth that cannot be consumed.
 Use to believe that truth was slim and elusive and once we found it our troubles would be over.
 Now we are choking in truth.
 (Denial of Death)
+- Scientific revolution may well end history and start somethign different (Reason that now is different)

-# Crazy things scientist used to believe
+# Crazy things scientists used to believe
 - Sperm is little homunculus
 - Darwin wrote that emotional imbalance could cause fuzzy hair.
 - Phrenology measure mental essences as bumps on the skull